Back to Top

 Submit $30 non-refundable application fee.

-Step 3 (Young Artist only)
+Step 3 (Young Artist Only)

-Submit the audition video link
+Submit audition video link.

-Pay by Card: Call Chad Beery at 719-549-2809
+Pay by Card:

 Office Hours: Monday-Friday, 9am-4pm